What is compilation?

 Syntax analysis

-• Now that tokens have been identified, syntax analysis makes sure they all adhere to the syntax rules of the programming language
+• Now that tokens have been identified, syntax analysis validates that the token stream adheres to the production rules of the programming language

 • A symbol, e.g. ’$’ could be a valid token but not a valid character according to particular programming languages